12 Great Hikes in San Diego County

 12. El Cajon Mountain (3675') is arguably the most strenuous day-hike in San Diego county.
-It's a popular climb for dedicated hikers up a mountain that is prominent and visible from East county.
+It's a popular climb for dedicated hikers up a mountain that is prominent and visible across East County.
 There are two approaches up this big, pinkish massive which reflects the granitic rock of which the more popular but longer approach will be described here.
-The hike starts from the parking lot in Lakeside along Blue Sky Ranch Road and travels through the El Capitan Open Space Preserve.
+The hike starts from the parking lot in Lakeside along Wildcat Canyon Road and travels through the El Capitan Open Space Preserve.
 Keep in mind that the parking lot is gated and is open from sunrise to sunset and closed during the month of August because of extreme heat.
 Should you return to your car after dark, you may be locked in if you parked in the public lot.
-The trail is about 5.5 miles from the car park to the summit and the ups and downs make it particularly challenging.
-One good thing about this hike is that mile markers are frequent and visible, so if you are slow you know where you stand relative to the summit.
-Use your discretion when hiking and make sure you have enough time should you park in the designated car park described above.
+The trail is about 5.65 miles from the car park to the summit and the ups and downs make it particularly challenging gaining about 4000 vertical feet.
+One good thing about this hike is that distance markers are frequent and visible, so if you are slow you know where you stand relative to the summit.
+Use your discretion when hiking and make sure you have enough time (and water) should you park in the designated car park described above.
 There is little to no shade along the way and most of the trail is along an unimproved road well-suited for hiking.
 Along the way the granite boulders and peaks are impressive and the summit is crowned with amazing views: towards the southeast one can easily recognize the dome-like Viejas Mountain and to the west, the Pacific Ocean can be easily seen on a clear day.
+Cuyamaca Peak is visible to the east.
 Return the same way you came.

 El Cajon Mountain trail